Shadreck Chirikure: Education

 Chirikure was born in Gutu District, Zimbabwe, in 1978.
 He studied for a BA and BA Honours Degrees at the University of Zimbabwe.
-Subsequently, he studied for a MA in Artefact Studies from the Institute of Archaeology, UCL followed by a PhD in Archaeology.
+Subsequently, he studied for an MA in Artefact Studies from the Institute of Archaeology, UCL followed by a PhD in Archaeology.
 His PhD thesis, received in 2005, was entitled Iron production in Iron Age Zimbabwe: Stagnation or innovation?, supervised by Thilo Rehren and Andrew Reid.